 Option 1 – Remove Duplicates in Excel

-If you are using Microsoft Office Suite you will have a bit of an advantage because there is a built in feature for finding and deleting duplicates.
+If you are using Microsoft Office, you will have a bit of an advantage because there is a built-in feature for finding and deleting duplicates.

 Begin by selecting the cells you want to target for your search.
-In this case, we will select the entire table by pressing “Control” and “A” at the same time (Ctrl+A).
+In this case, we will select the entire table by pressing Ctrl+A on Windows or Command+A on Mac.

-Once you have successfully selected the table, you will need to click on the “Data” tab on the top of the screen and then select the “Remove Duplicates” function as shown below.
+Once you have successfully selected the table, you will need to click on the Data tab on the top of the screen and then select “Remove Duplicates” in the Data Tools drop-down box as shown below.

 Option 2 – Advanced Filtering in Excel

 The second tool you can use in Excel to Identify and delete duplicates is the Advanced Filter.
 This method also applies to Excel 2003.
 Let us start again by opening up the Excel spreadsheet.
 In order to sort your spreadsheet, you will need to first select all using Ctrl+A or Command+A as shown earlier.